That Contain Rent Stabilized Units

 these buildings are rent stabilized.

-to tell if a building is rent stabilized:
+to tell if a building contains at least one rent stabilized unit:

 In general, stabilized buildings: